tezosprime/tezosprime/README.md

 Tezos' is an open source implementation of the concepts described in the Tezos white paper.
-In particular, Tezos' is proof-of-stake, supports metaconsensus for changing the protocal and formally verifiable smart contracts.
+In particular, Tezos' is proof-of-stake, supports metaconsensus for changing the protocol and formally verifiable smart contracts.
 Tezos' further extends the Tezos concept by including formal verification on chain.